chrislattman/blogging-project/docs/qemu/README.md

     - `-enable-kvm` is a Linux-only feature
         - For macOS, replace `-enable-kvm` with `-accel hvf`
-        - For Windows, replace `-enable-kvm` with `-accel whpx`
+        - For Windows, remove `-cpu host` and replace `-enable-kvm` with `-accel whpx,kernel-irqchip=off`
-            - If that doesn't work, try following [these instructions](https://www.qemu.org/2017/11/22/haxm-usage-windows/)
+            - If you're having trouble, go to `Turn Windows features on or off` and make sure Windows Hypervisor Platform is checked (restart your computer if necessary)
+            - If you're still having trouble, it just means that QEMU is buggy on Windows (use [VirtualBox](../virtualbox) instead)
     - A good rule of thumb is to give your VM a quarter of your computer's CPU and memory resources
     - On Windows and Linux, release the cursor from the QEMU window by pressing `Ctrl + Alt + G`
         - On macOS, press `Cmd + Option + Ctrl + G`